 At least, it’s my choice for turning a winter weeknight into date night.
 Best of all, it doesn’t use any expensive or exotic ingredients.
 Yet this easy stew recipe has an incredible depth of flavor.
 How?
 I use a dry, red wine as the liquid for the stew.
 It’s one of my favorite simple ways to cook with wine.
 But more on that later.

 The health benefits of this Italian sausage stew recipe

-This stew recipe combines the unmistakable char of grilled, Italian sausages with several aphrodisiac ingredients.
+This flavorful, winter stew recipe combines the unmistakable char of grilled, Italian sausages with several aphrodisiac ingredients.
 For starters, there’s fennel.
-You might be surprised to learn that this bulb, common in Mediterranean cuisines, is an aphrodisiac.
-It’s actually considered an herb and it definitely does the job of imparting its mildly licorice flavor into any dish.
-But fennel is also surprisingly nutritious and contains several nutrients that are particularly beneficial to women’s health.
+You might be surprised to learn that this vegetable, common in Mediterranean cuisines, is an aphrodisiac.
+It’s actually considered both a root vegetable and an herb and it definitely does the job of imparting its mildly licorice flavor into any dish.
+Fennel is also surprisingly nutritious and contains several nutrients that are particularly beneficial to women’s health.
 Learn more about the aphrodisiac benefits of fennel.

-But fennel isn’t the only aphrodisiac in my version of sausage stew.
+But fennel isn’t the only aphrodisiac in my version of a sausage stew with vegetables.
 This recipe boasts several other ingredients associated with romance.
 These include basil, cheese, honey and even garlic.
 Lastly, there’s the red wine.
-As I mentioned, one of my favorite things about this recipe is that it demonstrates the ease of using wine in cooking.
+As I mentioned, one of my favorite things about this recipe is that it demonstrates how easy it is to use wine in cooking.

-However, what’s harder than using wine in this recipe is figuring out what wine you’re going to use.
 Please banish the stuff sold as “cooking wine” in the grocery store from your kitchen.
 It is of a poor quality.
 And rather than enhancing your dish with the seduction of a balanced red wine, it has the potential of ruining your cooking with a bitter or overtly acidic flavor.
-Yuck!